alexandreLamarre/Non-Euclidean-Computational-Engine-Python-source-code-/README.md

 This software acts as a computational engine for typically non-euclidean structures.

 ###Features:
+- Interprets typed input commands and functions by matching it to a recursive regex.

 - Function Interpreter from string to python-computable function
   - [x] Interpreter that can read combinations of numpy functions and python operators for 3 variables (x,y,z)